Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Introduction

-Our contributions of the paper are summarized below: \begin{itemize} \item A multi-channel sampling architecture specifically for block-based image CS is designed.
-Using this multi-channel architecture, block-wise CS measuring processed with a variety of sampling rates can be integrated into a single model to utilize the correlation among the blocks with different CS sampling rates.
+Our contributions of the paper are summarized below: \begin{itemize} \item A multi-channel sampling structure specifically for BCS is designed.
+Using this multi-channel structure, block-wise CS measuring processed with a variety of sampling rates can be integrated into a single model to utilize the correlation among the blocks.

-\item A deep reconstruction architecture based on the BCS algorithm is proposed using block-wise approximation and full-image-based denoising.
+\item A deep reconstruction structure for block-wise sampling is proposed using block-wise approximation and full-image-based denoising.
+The merits of the hand-designed BCS reconstruction algorithm can then be combined with the speed and learning capacities of network-based CS approaches, removing the blocking artifacts and improving the recovered images.

-\item Performances of the proposed approaches are verified by extensive experiments on three widely used benchmark datasets.
+\item Performances of the proposed approaches are verified by extensive experiments on the widely used benchmark datasets.
 The results show that the proposed multi-channel deep network can significantly outperform the state-of-the-art CS methods and network-based ones in terms of both subjective and objective metrics. \end{itemize}

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:rela}, the related work on CS methods and network-based methods are reviewed.
-Section~\ref{sec:bcsdamp} introduces the idea of block-wise approximation and full-image-based denoising in BCS algorithm, and presents an extended version of the well-known Damp algorithm.
-The proposed multi-channel deep architecture is presented in Sec.~\ref{sec:dnn} and test results on its performance are given in Sec.~\ref{sec:simu}.
+Section~\ref{sec:bcsdamp} introduces the idea of block-wise approximation and full-image-based smoothing, and presents BCS-DAMP algorithm.
+The proposed multi-channel deep structure is presented in Sec.~\ref{sec:dnn} and test results on its performance are given in Sec.~\ref{sec:simu}.
 The last section concludes the paper.